bcowell/homelab/NOTES.md

 <Add case issues and pains here>

-You may want to check the power draw if you use all four PoE ports of the switch with a board and SSD.
-56W for my three ports hasn't exploded yet
+You may want to check the power draw if you use all four PoE ports of the switch with USB peripherals.
+The TP-Link switch is PoE+ (802.3at).
+It says it supports up to 30 W for each PoE port, with a total maximum of up to 65 W for all 4 PoE ports.
+Unfortunately all the PoE hats I found use the 802.3af standard.
+Which only guarantees up to about 13W

 <Thank Khuedan>